SReichelt/temp-inst/README.md

 [dyn-context](https://crates.io/crates/dyn-context) is another solution for the same problem.
-The main difference is that it focuses on user-defined types, whereas temp-inst defines a trait that is already implemented for standard types but must currently be implemented manually for custom types.
+The main difference is that it focuses on user-defined types, whereas temp-inst defines a trait that is already implemented for standard types but must be derived or implemented manually for custom types.

 ## License